pgroonga/pgroonga.github.io/index.md

 PGroonga (píːzí:lúnɡά) is a PostgreSQL extension to use [Groonga](http://groonga.org/) as the index.

-As default, PostgreSQL isn't capable for CJK full text search.
-You can use super fast CJK full text search feature by installing PGroonga into your PostgreSQL!
+PostgreSQL supports full text search against languages that use only alphabet and digit.
+It means that PostgreSQL doesn't support full text search against Japanese, Chinese and so on.
+You can use super fast full text search feature against all languages by installing PGroonga into your PostgreSQL!

 ## Documentations